wissamfawaz/wissamfawaz/README.md

 ## About Me

-I am **Wissam**, a lifelong learner with a lot of passion for software development
+I am **Wissam**, a lifelong learner with a lot of passion for software development and data science.
 - ✉️  <a href="mailto:wissamfawaz12@gmail.com">Contact me</a>
 - 🔗 [Personal webpage](https://wissamfawaz.com/)
 - <a href="https://www.github.com/wissamfawaz"><img